Cadwork SA Office Blonay

 The goal is to build 3 modules (1 office and 2 apartments) on existing foundations.
 The task is difficult since several parameters have to be taken into account:

-• Noisy highway in the vicinity (one hundred meters below).
+- Noisy highways in the vicinity (one hundred meters below).

 The architect, Dominique Molard, combines technique and creativity.
 He uses the offices west wall as a noise barrier for the 2 apartments.
 The work begins by pouring the slab.